MIC-DKFZ/MurineAirwaySegmentation/readme.md

 nnUNet_train 3d_fullres nnUNetTrainerV2_airwayAug 145 3 -p AirwaySegPlanner
 nnUNet_train 3d_fullres nnUNetTrainerV2_airwayAug 145 4 -p AirwaySegPlanner
 ```
+The command nnUNet_train will execute training on the 3d_fullres model using the adjusted trainer nnUNetTrainerV2_airwayAug.
+It will process the dataset identified by number 145, across each fold (from 0 to 4).
+The option -p AirwaySegPlanner specifies the planner with adjusted sampling strategies.

 You can also run these simultaneously if you have multiple GPUS:
 ```commandline
 CUDA_VISIBLE_DEVICES=0 nnUNet_train 3d_fullres nnUNetTrainerV2_airwayAug 145 0 -p AirwaySegPlanner &